Bai Lang Rebellion

 The Bai Lang Rebellion was a Chinese "bandit" rebellion lasting from mid 1913 to late 1914.
-Launched against the Republican government of Yuan Shikai, the rebellion was led by Bai Lang.
+Launched against the Beiyang government of Yuan Shikai, the rebellion was led by Bai Lang.
 His rebel army was an eclectic mix of anti-Yuan Shikai troops and rebels, bandit groups and Gelaohui (secret society) members.
 As a unit, they were allied to southern Guangdong based revolutionaries.

 Naqshbandi Khufiyya Sufi Muslim general Ma Anliang took advantage of the war to allow the massacre of the rival Muslim Xidaotang sect and then to execute the Muslim leader of the Xidaotang, Ma Qixi and his family.

 Bai Lang: The individual

 Bai Yung-chang or Bai Langzai, more commonly known by his pseudonym Bai Lang, was born in 1873, in Baofeng, Henan, to a wealthy family.
 As a youth, Bai took a variety of "hands-on" jobs including employment as a government salt transporter and service as an anti-bandit militiaman.
 Nevertheless, his life changed in 1897 when he was arrested for getting into a fight with a man named Wang Zhen who died during the altercation.
 After getting out of jail, Bai Lang was only dissuaded from becoming a bandit by his family, instead, turning his martial interests towards a legal outlet (namely, military service).

 During the last years of Manchu rule, Bai was trained in tactics and weaponry in Japan, known at the time as much for its Chinese revolutionary activity as for its competence in modern military warfare.
-Upon his return, Bai was appointed to serve in Imperial China's Beiyang Army and, at the outbreak of the Xinhai Revolution at the Wuchang Uprising in 1911, was assigned to the Beiyang 6th Division at Shijiazhuang as an adjutant to Gen. Wu Lu-chen (Wu Luzhen), Commander of the Sixth Division.
-Soon thereafter, the pro-revolutionary Gen. Wu was assassinated by or Beiyang Army troops loyal to Yuan Shikai and Bai was forced to return home for fear of his life.
-Wu's assassination, thought to have been at the order of Yuan Shikai, allegedly took place because Yuan could not trust Wu whose presence at Shijiazhuang controlled the vital rail link from Wuhan to Beijing.
+Upon his return, Bai was appointed to serve in the Qing's Beiyang Army and, at the outbreak of the Xinhai Revolution at the Wuchang Uprising in 1911, was assigned to the Beiyang 6th Division at Shihkiachwang as an adjutant to Gen. Wu Luzhen, Commander of the Sixth Division.
+Soon thereafter, the pro-revolutionary Gen. Wu was assassinated by Beiyang Army troops loyal to Yuan Shikai and Bai was forced to return home for fear of his life.
+Wu's assassination, thought to have been at the order of Yuan Shikai, allegedly took place because Yuan could not trust Wu whose presence at Shihkiachwang controlled the vital rail link from Wuhan to Beijing.
 These events strengthened Bai's resolve against Yuan and those who came to support him.
 After a series of storms ravaged the region's crops in late 1911, Bai and other local people fell in with the bandit Du Qibin.

+Before Bai Lang defected to the Republicans and became Henan's governor, he was originally a Qing loyalist.